mattia72/vim-delphi/README.md

 # vim-delphi  (under construction)

 **This plugin is under development!
-Don't use it, unless you know what you do!**
+Don't use it unless you know what you do!**

 A VIM syntax plugin for Delphi Pascal the primary programming language of Delphi IDE.